Larry David and David Letterman among stars uninvited from Barack Obama’s 60th birthday party

 The party, which was held this weekend at Obama’s $12m family residence in Martha’s Vineyard, was expected to be attended by Jay-Z, Beyoncé, George Clooney, Steven Spielberg, John Legend and Chrissy Teigen.

-A rumour that Pearl Jam was dismissed by both a band representative and Obama’s own planners.
+A rumour that Pearl Jam was playing was dismissed by both a band representative and Obama’s own planners.
 Part of a meat-free menu was being coordinated by the musician Questlove, according to Bloomberg News.

 David Axelrod, a former top Obama adviser, said that guests were asked if they were vaccinated and to provide the results of a Covid-19 test close to the event.